-Reference FR 1166 Name of Organisation/Group 1.1 Outspoken arts Scotland Itd Name of Project 2.1 Williamsburgh east end murals project How many members?
+Reference FR 1166 Name of Organisation/Group 1.1 Outspoken arts Scotland Itd Name of Project 2.1 Williamsl burgh east end murals project How many members?
 1.11 Full Time 2 Part Time 2 Volunteer 12 Member What does your Organisation/Group do?
-1.10 arts organisation that works for the achievement and celebr of equality through the arts with a particular emphasis on the lives, work, and experiences of people with the protected characteristics.
+1.10 Outspoken Arts Scotland is a professional performing and visual arts organisation that works for the achievement and celebration of equality through the arts with a particular emphasis on the lives, work, and experiences of people with the protected characteristics.
 We wish to engage, advocate, and work with people from diverse communities and we will do this by promoting, presenting, and producing social, cultural and educational activities.
-We are a longstanding professional art organisation recently relocated to Paisley as part of the long cultural regeneration ambitions of the 2021 UK City of Cultural Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13 bidding legacy.
-Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston How much grant funding are you seeking?
+We are a longstanding professional arts organisation recently relocated to Paisley as part of the long term cultural regeneration ambitions of the 2021 UK City of Culture bidding legacy.
+Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13 Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston How much grant funding are you seeking?
 2.10 £5,350.00 What will this grant be used for?
 Please provide a breakdown of the costs to be incurred.
 (Please use a separate sheet if required) 2.3 via partners at William the community to part environment.
-Inspired centre, Outspoken Art has felt left out of the remote from the Paisle and varied history at thindustry and we wish to value of cultural expresenewal for their local people shaping the ideartists to deliver the firest steps of the community of the steps. e residents of the East End of Paisley and asburgh Housing Association to encourage cicipate in a project to reinvigorate the local by other mural projects across the town is wishes to reach resident in an area that recent regeneration efforts and perhaps by 2021 bid.
-The area has a long standing the heart of the former thread making to uplift people in the local area to see the sision and give them a sense of hope and environment.
-The project will involve local the east for the artworks and engaging with the nal murals.
-Jean Cameron, bid director, he shaped a multi- million por programme of events resulting in a £4m legacy programme which Renfrewshire Council agreed in February 2018.
+Inspired centre, Outspoken Arthas felt left out of the remote from the Paisle and varied history at thindustry and we wish to value of cultural expresenewal for their local people shaping the ideartists to deliver the find Steven Thomson was rethe Paisley 2021 UK Cit Jean Cameron, bid direct programme of events in the Paisley 2021 UK Cit Jean Cameron, bid direct programme of events in the programme of events in the part of the programme of events in the part of the programme of events in the programme of events in the part of the programme of events in the programme of events in the part of the programme of events in the part of the programme of events in the part of the pa e residents of the East End of Paisley and sburgh Housing Association to encourage cicipate in a project to reinvigorate the local by other mural projects across the town is wishes to reach resident in an area that recent regeneration efforts and perhaps by 2021 bid.
+The area has a long standing the heart of the former thread making to uplift people in the local area to see the ession and give them a sense of hope and environment.
+The project will involve local the east for the artworks and engaging with the mal murals.
+The eccently a Creative Producer seconded to the ty of Culture bid team.
+Working alongside, ector, he shaped a multi- million pound the essenting in a £4m legacy programme bouncil agreed in February 2018.